-Interest paid on a loan borrowed for the sole purpose of paying the qualified educational expenses like -college tuition fee, boarding expense ,text books and supplies -for you, your spouse, or a dependent while attending Colleges, universities, and vocational schools are eligible schools if they are approved to participate in a student aid program administered by the U.S. Department of Education.
+Interest paid on a loan borrowed for the sole purpose of paying the qualified educational expenses like -college tuition fees, boarding expenses, text books, and supplies -for you, your spouse, or a dependent while attending Colleges, universities, and vocational schools are eligible schools if they are approved to participate in a student aid program administered by the U.S. Department of Education.

-The Qualified Educational Expense is defined as total costs of attending an eligible educational institution .
+The Qualified Educational Expense is defined as the total costs of attending an eligible educational institution.
 Such cost may include following that may include amounts paid for the following items:

 - Tuition and fees.

-- Room and boarding expense as determined by the eligible educational institution.
+- Room and boarding expenses as determined by the eligible educational institution.

 - Books, supplies, and equipment.